 In this item, we have some very long response labels.
-To create more space for them, we can double, triple or even quadruple the spacing of the buttons using the Spacing (s) parameter.
+To create more space for them, we can double, triple or even quadruple the spacing of the buttons using the spacing parameter [62].
 In this case, we've entered (s2) to double space the buttons.
-Any value (decimals are ok) between 1 and 4 is acceptable.
+Any value-decimals included-between 1 and 5 is acceptable.